GRADUATE PROGRAM FACULTY

 Didier Dréau, Associate Professor.
 Ph.D., College of Agriculture of Rennes (France).
 Mechanisms of Cancer Metastasis, Vascular and Immune Interactions During Cancer Growth.

-Valery Grdzelishvili, Associate Professor.
+Valery Grdzelishvili, Professor.
 Ph.D., Moscow State University.
-Molecular virology, virus-host interactions, virus-based vectors.
+Molecular virology, anticancer therapy based on replication-competent viruses ("oncolytic virotherapy"), virus-host interactions, virus-based vectors.

 Anna Ivanina, Research Assistant Professor, PhD.